 Tormore Island and Cnoc na Mara from the south

 This first ascent of Tormore was a most excellent day out but alas with hindsight the use of an internal combustion engine to reach the stack began to niggle and as time passed a very cunning plan to remove the use of motorized nautical transport was devised.

-And sho, after having spent the last 8 years playing out on the coastline around Tormore, the supremely cunning plan to access the landward channel of the stack using, off course, the trusty inflatable dingy and no outboard engine became a very real reality.
-On 23 September 2014 a very prolonged period of uber calm allowed a 4k ring of confidence to project from the west coast of Ireland for a 16 hour period.
-The contents of the ring was a less than 1 meter swell and a huge wave period and so a free ascent of Tormore Island was pushed to the very top of the to do list.
+And sho, after having spent the last 8 years playing out on the coastline around Tormore, the supremely cunning plan to access the landward channel of the stack using, of course, the trusty inflatable dingy and no outboard engine became a very real reality.
+On 23 September 2014, a very prolonged period of uber calm allowed a 4k ring of confidence to project from the west coast of Ireland for a 16 hour period.
+The contents of the ring was a less than 1-meter swell and a huge wave period and so a free ascent of Tormore Island was pushed to the very top of the to-do list.